viercc/base-containers-orphans/README.md

+** Archived **

+This library is abandoned in favor of [functor-classes-compat](https://hackage.haskell.org/package/functor-classes-compat)

 # base-containers-orphans

 This package provides some orphan instances of types from `containers` and classes from `base`.
 See the following table.